ebruchez/ebruchez.github.io/_posts/2023-07-25-televideo-912-terminal-2.md

 ![failing RAM](/assets/posts/televideo-912/2x/ram-fail.png){:standalone}

-I am quite happy that I was able to write a basic chips tester so easily (and I showed it off to friends too).
+I am quite happy that I was able to write a basic tester so easily (and I showed it off to friends too).
 I might write a ROM reader too later.

 ## Replacing the memory chip

 I ordered replacement chips on eBay.
 I picked the 9114 chips (AM9114DCP to be exact), supposed to be 100% compatible, as chips with the original markings were significantly more expensive.
 In this case, the chips came in a set of 4, which would give me some spares just in case.
-That actually turned out to be good, see further below.

 Once I got the memory chips, I tested one in my tester, and it passed.
 So I used it along with the other 3 original chips.
 The terminal worked!